LF Canlife Portfolio Funds III-VII

 Fund Reviews – LF Canlife Portfolios III-VII

-The Funds benefited from good relative performance among a number of underlying holdings.
-These included the LF Canlife North America Fund (a significant holding in Portfolios V, VI and VII), the LF Canlife Short Duration Corporate Bond Fund (mainly held in Portfolios III and IV) and the LF Canlife UK Equity and UK Equity Income funds, which are held across the range.
+Each of the funds delivered positive total returns over the quarter, driven largely by solid growth in global equity markets.
+Underlying holdings that contributed to positive returns include the LF Canlife North America Fund (a major holding in Portfolios V, VI and VII), the funds’ allocation to European equities (held in Portfolios IV, V, VI and VII) and the LF Canlife UK Equity and UK Equity Income funds, which are held across the range.

 Past performance is not a guide to future performance.
 The value of investments may fall as well as rise and investors may not get back the amount invested.
 Income from investments may fluctuate.
 Currency fluctuations can also affect performance.